Our Director is expecting her third child in March 2010. Follow her journey to homebirth on the blog.

 Routine Newborn Baby Care Procedures

 Choices for newborn baby care procedures begin immediately at birth.
-The best preparation is to have considered them and decided beforehand what procedures you desire (or don't want) for your newborn.
+The best preparation is to have considered them and decided beforehand what procedures you want or would rather decline for your newborn.
 For a hospital birth, there are numerous routine procedures which can be administered, delayed or even refused.
 Unfortunately, first time parents are often unaware that many of these routine procedures are not grounded in evidence-based practice, but are rather the product of ease and access for staff.

 Many parents don't realize the impact that these procedures can have on their newborn child.
 Once you have decided what procedures you prefer and whether you want them performed immediately or on a delayed schedule, the best way to communicate them to staff/caregivers is to include a Newborn Baby Care section in your birth plan.
 This will ensure that your preferences are on paper before the birth and remove any doubt as to your wishes for your new child after birth.